 - 1. Is there already a GitHub issue (open or closed) that covers the problem?
-Check CLI Issues. - Review the current list of Known Zowe CLI issues on page 454 in documentation.
+Check CLI Issues. - 2.
+Review the current list of Known issues in documentation.
 Also try searching using the Zowe Docs search bar.

 Resolving the problem

 Collect the following information to help diagnose the issue: